miloszkowal/miloszkowal.com/content/posts/relaxing-for-awesome-people.md

 Leisure and relaxation need to be what happens during your breaks, instead of your work happening during those breaks and you surfing Reddit during the times when you should be working (I was guilty of that myself).

 So go out there and relax.

+## Footnotes and References

+[^1]: This is not to imply that these pursuits are wasteful.
+I'm saying that an overabundance of these kinds of pursuits is wasteful.
+Most of modern life is, in the words of Mr. Money Mustache, "an exploding volcano of wastefulness," and it's our responsibility (I would argue duty) to reduce this waste, as a benefit to ourselves, our society, and our planet.
+[^2]: Here be link to Jordan Peterson YouTube Video
+[^3]: Here be link to codex vitue on website - migrate it from Github